JuliaMolSim/Molly.jl/docs/src/documentation.md

 ```
 This may not apply across Julia versions, though you can use [StableRNGs.jl](https://github.com/JuliaRandom/StableRNGs.jl).
 It also does not apply across different backends such as CPU and GPU.

+## Performance tips

+Here is a checklist to ensure that you are getting the optimal performance from your simulations:
+- On CPU, you should tune the `n_threads` argument to [`simulate!`](@ref).
+If running on a single thread, it should be `1`.
+Otherwise you should try various values, including larger than the number of threads available to Julia (which balances the load appropriately).
+Make sure to start Julia with as many threads as possible using `-t`.
+Generally, `Float32` is not much faster than `Float64` on CPU.
+- On GPU, using `Float32` will give vastly better performance.
+You can try changing the number of threads for each kernel as described in the [GPU acceleration](@ref) section, but the defaults are generally suitable for modern hardware.
+Multiple simulations can be run on different GPUs using `device!`.
+It is not currently possible to split one simulation onto multiple devices.
+- Run a short `simulate!` call once to ensure JIT compilation.
+You can run it on `deepcopy(sys)` if you don't want to affect `sys`, though beware of side effects like writing out trajectory files.
+- Make sure all arrays, such as coordinates and velocities, are concretely typed.
+- In general, using units doesn't slow things down as described in the [Units](@ref) section, but you could try running without units.

+## Troubleshooting

+There are many reasons that setting up and running a simulation can go wrong:
+- Errors in parameterising a system with a force field are often due to discrepancies between the residues found in the structure and those found in the force field file.
+See the [OpenMM FAQ](https://github.com/openmm/openmm/wiki/Frequently-Asked-Questions#template) for more.
+- `NaN`s can arise in simulations, usually due to the system "blowing up" after encountering a massive force.
+Reasons for a massive force include errors in assigning force field parameters, a time step that is too large, incorrectly set boundaries and a lack of energy minimisation.
+You can try writing out the trajectory every step or reproducing exactly the same simulation (see [Randomness](@ref)) to find the issue.
+See the [OpenMM FAQ](https://github.com/openmm/openmm/wiki/Frequently-Asked-Questions#nan) for more.
+Note that the actual error thrown could appear after the point where the problem originated.
+For example, errors about constraint convergence could indicate earlier problems with the coordinates.
+- GPU memory can be exceeded.
+In this case, make sure you are running with `Float32` and the GPU does not have other processes running.
+If you still run out of memory, the system may be too large.
+Molly does not currently support splitting a simulation over multiple GPUs.
+- Adding an interaction causes a huge slowdown.
+You may have introduced a type instability or be allocating memory in the inner force/potential energy calls.
+See the [Julia performance tips](https://docs.julialang.org/en/v1/manual/performance-tips) for more.
+Make sure to avoid hidden [type promotions](https://docs.julialang.org/en/v1/manual/conversion-and-promotion/#Promotion), for example `1 / 2` is a `Float64` which will promote `Float32`s it interacts with.
+You can use `T(1 / 2)` to avoid this, where `T` is a function type parameter.
+- All array types must be on the same device.
+For example, if the coordinates are a `CuArray` then the atoms also need to be a `CuArray`.
+This is checked during setup.
+- `Minimum box side (...) is less than 2 * dist_cutoff` indicates that the box is too small for the specified non-bonded cutoff distance.
+Each box side should be twice the cutoff distance, otherwise a particle would see multiple periodic versions of the same atom (though it wouldn't in Molly since we use the minimum image convention).
+- Unitful errors like `DimensionError: 1.0 and 1.0 nm are not dimensionally compatible` usually indicate that a quantity with physical dimensions has not been given an appropriate unit.
+Whilst frustrating, fixing these errors often prevents silent unit conversion errors later on.
+- Enzyme errors when taking gradients are common, see the [Differentiable simulation with Molly](@ref) section.

+Do open an issue if you run into problems.